 Measure P1 Perf P2 Tar P2 Perf DoT What is affecting performance?
 What do we need to do to improve and by when?
 Local Land Charges searches received 440 772 924 1 This measure is determined by the property market.
 It is anticipated that performance will even out over the year.
-Time taken to process a search 6.78 8 11.32 \ There has been an increase in the number of cases, as well as an increase in the complexity of cases.
+No improvement action necessary.
+Time taken to process a search 6.78 8 11.32 ↓ There has been an increase in the number of cases, as well as an increase in the complexity of cases.
 In addition, there has been a reduction of resources within the team.
+The team has secured the assistance of an apprentice on a temporary basis to focus on administrative work.
+This will allow the rest of the team to focus on searches.